How to Deal with Mental Health Issues at University

 Depression can manifest itself through feeling as though you are not good enough to complete the work that is set out in front of you or a feeling that the work you’re doing is not good enough.
 Every university will have an onsite counsellor or a member of staff that you can talk to about any issues that you may be facing, the university’s student union will be the best place to ask.
 These can be very beneficial for people to look into, and can also mean that you can have people on site who know your issues and know when you need them.
 With depression, it can stem from other mental health issues and also through situations that you find yourself in too.

-If things are getting too much and you don’t feel that the university can help you, or you don’t feel comfortable speaking to the university, your friends or your family, then you need to speak to The Crisis Team.
+If things are getting too much and you don’t feel that the university can help you, or you don’t feel comfortable speaking to the university, your friends or your family, then you need to speak to The Crisis Team or your GP.
 The Crisis Team is a team of people, ranging from psychiatrists to doctors and nurses.
-These people are trained to deal with issues such as these and will be happy to help you our where and when you need it.
+These people are trained to deal with issues such as these and will be happy to help you out where and when you need it.
 There will be numbers available online (table of important numbers at bottom of the article) and you should have them saved on your phone if you need them.
 You should also have anything else like The Samaritans saved on your phone, too, these people can also help you and are often made up of people who have been through similar issues.

-Anxiety is something that is always new to the world of university.
 The feeling that anything could be lurking around the corner and the sinking feeling that often goes hand-in-hand following an upcoming deadline.
 But the anxiety that comes with university, is something that isn’t easy to overcome and affects a number of university students in a number of different ways and a different scale of severity.
 Visiting university open days can make you feel more comfortable with your decisions, but sure to check everything on the day, some people don’t know what to do at a uni open day.

 The NHS identifies anxiety as a feeling of unease, such as worry or fear, that can be mild or severe.
 Everyone has feelings of anxiety at some point in their life – for example, you may feel worried and anxious about sitting an exam, or having a medical test or job interview.
 This is a textbook case of anxiety and the ways around it can be the same as dealing with any mental health issue, you need positivity and a big will to get over this.
 Giving yourself lots of time to prepare and plan can reduce anxiety, knowing what university interview questions will crop up will give you some confidence, reducing any stress.
 Planning for an exam is another example, there are exam revision tips available, use these for your own benefit!

 Surround yourself with friends, positivity, as little stress as possible and as many good things as possible to focus on as some students will be moving away to university.
-With Anxiety, the issues can also stem from a feeling of inadequacy and also for a fear of the unknown and of failure.
+With anxiety, the issues can also stem from a feeling of inadequacy and also for a fear of the unknown and of failure.
 The thing that can help you is that getting into university itself is a difficult thing to do, and will often require you to have a wide range of skills and grades – this proves that you’re more than capable of being able to achieve the grades on the course that you need.

 If this is becoming too much for you, then you should really go and speak to a doctor, they can prescribe some anti-anxiety medication for you and they can also give you some advice.
 What a lot of people do to help them with this, is meditate.
-In fact, music super-producer Rick Rubin (Who is famous for his work with everyone from the Beastie Boys, Eminem, the Red Hot Chilli Peppers, Justin Timberlake and Kanye West all the way through to Black Sabbath), has said that meditation helps him with almost all areas of stress that he can encounter in his daily life, in an interview with Rolling Stone, he said that tantric meditation has helped him a lot in his career, he said: “Typically, I’ll wake up, sit up in bed, and do 20 minutes.
+In fact, music super-producer Rick Rubin (who is famous for his work with everyone from the Beastie Boys, Eminem, the Red Hot Chilli Peppers, Justin Timberlake and Kanye West all the way through to Black Sabbath), has said that meditation helps him with almost all areas of stress that he can encounter in his daily life, in an interview with Rolling Stone, he said that tantric meditation has helped him a lot in his career, he said: “Typically, I’ll wake up, sit up in bed, and do 20 minutes.
 When I wake up in the morning, usually the remnants of dreams are still very present in me, and it takes me a minute to get to be me again.
 I’m a little lost when I wake up.
 TM (Transcendental Meditation) helps me centre and ground myself.
 When possible, I do it again before dinner.
 Then the evening starts as more of its own time and not just a continuation of the busy workday.
 Although sometimes it’s a busy night.”

 Homesickness is something that really only happens when you have been away for a long time and often when it is your first time away from your parents.
 We will have all spent time away for our family at some point in our lives, whether we were sleeping around a friend’s house, or because our parents were staying elsewhere that weekend, it makes no difference, however, the difference between being away from home for roughly fifteen weeks at a time, can be different from spending one night away.